Ayoubbooob/BMINE/README.md

 * Scale more the app to provide more features for the user

-## Thank You ❤
+## Find this repository useful? ❤
-* Please ⭐ this repo and share it with others.
+* Support it by ⭐ and share it with others.
+* Also, <a href="https://github.com/Ayoubbooob">follow me</a> on GitHub for my next creations! 🤩